A Guide to Cleaning Mold with Vinegar

 Preventing Mold Growth with Vinegar

 You don’t have to wait until you spot mold growth to use vinegar against it.
-For warm, damp areas prone to mold, like the bathroom or laundry room, add vinegar to your cleaning routine to stop an infestation before it starts.
+Warm, damp areas are prone to mold.
+Prevent mold in your laundry room and bathroom with vinegar-based cleaning solutions.
 Store a spray bottle of vinegar in the bathroom and mist it over the shower stall after taking a shower, or add vinegar to your mopping solution to prevent mold growth on the floor.

 Looking for a clean you can see and feel?
 Reach out to Merry Maids® for an estimate on house cleaning services and take back your time.
 We're here for all of your professional cleaning services - including green house cleaners!